skylight-hq/skylight.digital/_blog_posts/meet_ten_newest_team_members.md

 [Mitchell](/company/about/#mitchell-sipus) has knack for turning high-friction problems into delightful user experiences.
 As part of Skylight, he works with our clients to determine how Skylight can help them solve their toughest digital challenges.
 Prior to joining us, Mitchell co-founded TulcoLabs, an applied artificial intelligence lab as part of a billion-dollar-private-equity portfolio.
 Mitchell previously served as a Presidential Innovation Fellow and developed Africa's first data-driven conflict reconstruction strategy in Mogadishu, Somalia.

 <blockquote class="pullquote" markdown="1">
-Creating the <a href="https://www.wired.com/2013/06/fa_mogadishu/">digital map</a> for Mogadishu will always be my most meaningful project because we didn't just create a map, we created a database for businesses and projects to measure problems and redistribute resources.
+Creating the digital map for Mogadishu will always be my most meaningful project because we didn't just create a map, we created a database for businesses and projects to measure problems and redistribute resources.
 </blockquote>

 ## Lara Kohl, UX Designer